martinjackson/simple-widgets/docs/MenuBar.md

     - a unicode symbol in the form of &#xUNICODE_HEXNUM;
     - none = no symbol will be placed next to the title.
 This is the default.

+7. page = places a page symbol to the left of the menu item.

-7. noSide = indicates that the selected menu item should be placed underneath the vertical menu instead of beside it.
+8. noSide = indicates that the selected menu item should be placed underneath the vertical menu instead of beside it.
 This option only works with vertical menus.
 If this option does not exist, it will place the menu item selected beside the vertical menu.

 ## CSS Files